uwescience/neuroinformatics/_posts/2017-10-08-code-review.md

 and collaborators on research projects, similar to the review of manuscripts, results and presentations that are common in research groups that I have been part of.
-While I don't think that this is a common practice yet, I see no reason that it would become more common.
+While I don't think that this is a common practice yet, I see no reason why it can't become more common.
 Maybe the guidelines below will help.

 ## Methodology